- Some of the strongest dog breeds on this list include Pit Bulls, German Shepherds, and Great Danes.

 Hailing from Germany, not Denmark, Great Danes are called the Apollo of Dogs.
 They were originally bred to hunt dangerous wild boar as part of noble sporting.
 Today, many owners enjoy the breed’s sweet spirit and their ability to scare away intruders at just one glance.
 When it comes to physical size, strength, character, dependability, protective nature, and playfulness, the Great Dane is certainly one of the most powerful dogs in the world!
 They have a lifespan of 8 – 10 years.

 At 28 inches tall at the shoulder and up to 150 pounds, the Newfoundland is certainly a large dog with a lifespan of 8 -10 years.
-But what makes them one of the strongest dogs is not just brute force or big bones.
+But what makes them one of the strongest dog breeds is not just brute force or big bones.
 In addition to being sizable, these dogs can use their strength with intelligence, physical endurance, and even the ability to swim long distances.
 These characteristics are why Newfoundlands are often working dogs used to rescue humans, such as drowning victims.
 But like other breeds among the most powerful, strength is not this dog’s best characteristic.
 The Canadian breed is sweet enough around kids to have earned the nickname “nanny dog.”

 #6: Siberian Husky

-Surprisingly, even medium-sized breeds rank among the world’s strongest dogs.
+Surprisingly, even medium-sized breeds rank among the world’s strongest dog breeds.
 Such is the case with the Siberian Husky, a beautiful creature standing at only up to 23.5 inches at the shoulder and weighing about 60 pounds with a lifespan of 12 -15 years.
 Strength is not always measured through bite force, fighting prowess, intimidation, height, or weight.
 Siberian huskies earn their place by being highly energetic with outstanding physical endurance, able to pull heavily weighted sleds through deep snow for hours.
 Some of these dogs prove their endurance and strength each year when taking part in the famed Iditarod race.
 They are pack animals, loyal to the group, and sweet to family, children, and each other.

 #5: Pit Bull